foobar167/junkyard/feature_extractor/readme.md

 Objects tracking using feature extraction algorithms with GUI for tests and education.

-**Only** OpenCV integrated detectors are used, descriptors and detector-descriptors.
+**Only** OpenCV integrated detectors, descriptors and detector-descriptors are used.
 Neural Network detector-descriptors (such as R2D2, D2NET, SUPERPOINT, ORB-SLAM2, DELF, CONTEXTDESC, LFNET, KEYNET, DISK, [etc](https://github.com/luigifreda/pyslam/blob/master/feature_types.py)) and descriptors (such as TFEAT, HARDNET, GEODESC, SOSNET, L2NET, LOGPOLAR,